RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 test slice::binary_search_l3_with_dups ... bench:         157 ns/iter (+/- 6)
 ```

-It can be seen that in the `with_dups` mode (aka, there are more repeated elements), the new implementation has a significant improvement, but the performance of the normal mode at the `l3` level is much worse.
-The possible reason is as **dtolnay** said _potentially 50% more conditional branches in the hot loop_.
-What exactly are the `conditional branches`?
-Why is it so critical in the hot loop?
-To answer this question, we must know the **branch prediction**.
+Based on benchmark data, it is evident that the new implementation showed significant improvements in the `with_dups` mode, where there are more repeated elements.
+However, the normal mode's performance at the `l3` level is much worse than the previous version.
+The possible reason behind this could be the 50% increase in conditional branches in the hot loop, as pointed out by [@dtolnay].
+To understand the significance of conditional branches in the hot loop, we need to delve into the concept of branch prediction.

 # Branch prediction

-[Branch prediction] is a technique that modern CPUs use to predict the next possible branch in advance when a branch is encountered in order to speed up the parallelization of instructions.
-A dedicated branch predictor is generally built into the CPU.
-It is highly recommended to read Stackoverflow's answer to [Why is processing a sorted array faster than processing an unsorted array?](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) Which has a good explanation of what is branch prediction and how its impacts performance.
+[Branch prediction] is a technique used by modern CPUs to predict the next possible branch in advance when encountering a branch in order to speed up the parallelization of instructions.
+A dedicated branch predictor is typically built into the CPU to support this functionality.

+For more information on branch prediction and how it affects performance, we recommend reading Stackoverflow's answer to ["Why is processing a sorted array faster than processing an unsorted array?"](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) This answer provides a clear explanation of branch prediction and its impact on performance.

 ## Branch

-First of all, we need to understand what exactly the `branch` meant.
-At the high-level programming language, it is obvious that branches are statements such as `if/else/else if` , `goto,` or `switch/match`.
-They will be converted into `jump` instructions in assembly code.
-For example, `jump` instructions starting with `j` in x86 assembly:
+Before delving into branch prediction, it's important to understand what a `branch` is.
+At the high-level programming language, branches are statements such as `if/else/else` if, `goto`, or `switch/match`.
+However, these statements are ultimately converted into `jump` instructions in assembly code.
+In x86 assembly, `jump` instructions start with `j` and include:

 | instruction | effect                                                           |
 | ----------- | ---------------------------------------------------------------- |